 4. Where Pipes Lead to and Where Our Water Comes from

 As a civil engineer, you probably have caught yourself once or twice figuring out where exactly the water from your house flows to.
-Civil engineers are trained to design infrastructure that never gets seen, so we have a keen sense for where all of our utilities are routed.
+Civil engineers are trained to design infrastructure that never gets seen, so we have a keen sense of where all of our utilities are routed.

 3. Not All Rebar is Made Alike

 Rebar isn't just a steel rod that gets put into concrete – anything but.
 Civil engineers understand what the different external patterns on rebar are for and how each kind is used.
 There's European rebar, carbon steel rebar, epoxy coated rebar, and the list goes on.

 2. That a Cone of Depression isn't Something You Wear